aninditaimp-cloud/Rural-Health-Triage-Agent/README.md

 # Rural Health Triage Agent

 ## Project Overview
-This project is a command-line intelligent agent designed to act as a preliminary triage tool for low-resource environments. [cite_start]It utilizes Supervised Learning (Classification) concepts from the Fundamentals of AI and ML course [cite: 106] to predict the likelihood of common diseases based on a patient's reported symptoms.
+This project is a command-line intelligent agent designed to act as a preliminary triage tool for low-resource environments.
+It utilizes Supervised Learning (Classification) concepts from the Fundamentals of AI and ML course to predict the likelihood of common diseases based on a patient's reported symptoms.

 ## Prerequisites
 * Python 3.8+